About Health Literacy and Plain Language

 increased hospitalizations and costs.

-Interestingly, several research studies have documented that elders (adults 65 and older) are at particular risk of low health literacy.
-Literacy abilities decline progressively with age, posing a large and growing healthcare risk as our entire population ages.
+Research studies have also documented that elders (adults 65 and older) and are at particular risk of low health literacy.
+Literacy abilities decline progressively with age, posing a large and growing healthcare risk as our entire population ages and diversifies.

 Top